 Two decades ago, considering the self as docile and the subsequent years henceforth proving quite the contrary, I perceive, Wuthering Heights and Emily Bronte cast searing rays into my indulgences and the wisdom of refraining from some.
 And, the tale continues to haunt!

-Literature is the Magic that waves its Band to cast a Blinding Spell in the hearts of its Readers.
+Literature is the Magic that waves its Wand to cast a Blinding Spell in the hearts of its Readers.
 And, should it prophecy about our own selves and guide us to ethereal promises, I would call that kind of writing a Divine piece of Art!